3 years (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)

 - Equality and Diversity in Education and Work

-In addition, all final year students have the opportunity to undertake dissertation project in which they will be able to design and conduct a small scale research project under the supervision of a member of academic staff.
-If you choose to follow the BPS route through the scheme then the dissertation is compulsory.
+In addition, there are a range of other year two and three sociology and social policy modules to choose from.
+Further, all final year students have the opportunity to undertake a dissertation project in which they will be able to design and conduct a small scale research project under the supervision of a member of academic staff.

 Teaching in the School of Social Sciences is research-led and reflects the inter-disciplinary nature of the School.
 Students are taught about the latest ideas within the social sciences by internationally recognised scholars who are themselves shaping the future of their respective fields.
 Students also play an important role in the development of the curriculum, with the Staff-Student Panel being consulted about major changes and all students contributing to module evaluations and an annual student survey.